open/close all folders

 - Twin Switch: Between him and Root.

-Borden: "You must be Lord Caldlow -"
+Borden: You must be Lord Caldlow—

-: "Caldlow.
+Angier: Caldlow.
 Yes, I am.
 I always have been.

 Portrayed By: Hugh JackmanAn aristocrat who is a collector of machines used in magical acts.
-He is actually Robert Angier - see his folder for tropes that describe him and his Caldlow persona
+He is actually Robert Angier, and Robert Angier is his pseudonym.
+See his folder for tropes that describe him and his Caldlow persona.

-"Every great magic trick consist of three parts – or acts
+"Every great magic trick consist of three parts – or acts."

 Portrayed By: Michael CaineAn ingenieur who works with Borden and Angier.

 - What the Hell, Hero?: Towards Angier after he sees him alive and well after previously thought to be dead, as Lord Caldlow, and letting Fallon hang.

-"Nothing is impossible Mr. Angier - what you want is simply expensive
+"Nothing is impossible Mr. Angier - what you want is simply expensive."

-Portrayed By: Andy Serkis
+Portrayed By: Andy SerkisTesla's assistant.

-"I've played Caesar, I've played Faust - how hard can it possibly be to play the Great Danton
+"I've played Caesar, I've played Faust - how hard can it possibly be to play the Great Danton?"

-Portrayed By: Hugh JackmanA washed up actor who Angier uses for a double before his use of Tesla's machine
+Portrayed By: Hugh JackmanA washed up actor who Angier uses for a double for his first attempt at replicating Borden's Transported Man trick.

-"I know what you really are!
+"I know what you really are!"

 - Break the Cutie: Borden, or rather, his twin, does this to her over time.